9 Things your Contractor should know.

 This is important because many existing connections are already earthquake resistant and there is no point wasting money addressing them.

-8- Does he know which Chapter in the 2013 California Building Code contains the prescriptive seismic provisions for new homes?
+8- Does he know which Chapter in the 2013 California Building Code contains the seismic provisions for new homes?

 Answer: Chapter 23.